Tinystep1/cmfive-docs/_tutorials/anatomy_module/creatingItemAction.md

     $formData = [
         'Item Data' =>[                         // this is a form section title [                                   // each array on this level represents a row on the form.
 This row has only a single input.
-                ['Name','text','name',''],      // this if the input field definition.
+                ['Name','text','name',''],      // this is the input field definition.
 [Label, type, name, value] ],
             [                                   // this row has 3 input fields.
                 ['Checked','checkbox','is_checked',0],